RazvanBerbece/cete-api/README.md

 # 5 DevOps
 ## 5.1 CI
 Uses GitHub Actions to run the npm scripts which install the npm packages, compile the TS code to JS code and execute the test scripts.
-See the CI workflow in ```.github/CI.yml```.
+See the CI workflow in ```.github/TestIntegrationFlow.yml```.

 ## 5.2 CD
 Uses GitHub Actions to run the npm scripts which will build the JS app out of the TypeScript source, lint and test the code.
-If the build is successful and the testing cases pass, the project folder will be deployed to Azure Function App automatically.
+If the build is successful and the testing cases pass, the project folder will be deployed to the staging or production environment in Azure Function App automatically.
+See the CD staging workflow in ```.github/DeployStgAppToAzure.yml```.
-See the CD workflow in ```.github/CD.yml```.
+See the CD production workflow in ```.github/DeployPrdAppToAzure.yml```.

 # 6 Usage
 In order to run the project locally, the dependencies have to be installed first (Node@x.y.z, the packages in package.json, package_lock.json, etc.).